 We may be getting a lot of rain now, but for the past few years, California has been suffering from a record drought.
 It has been more important than ever for California farmers to use water wisely.
 California farmers and ranchers are consistently looking for innovative ways to use water responsibly to put food on the plates of Californians.

 Without water for California farms, we wouldn’t have fresh food available.
-California’s farming and ranching community is highly aware of the need to make the most of our natural resources and are committed to using water efficiently and responsibly.
+California’s farming and ranching community are highly aware of the need to make the most of our natural resources and are committed to using water efficiently and responsibly.

 Carefully separate the lettuce leaves and wash.